-We aren't happy if you aren't happy.
-Cottage Farms warrants its perennials for one year and annuals for 90 days from the time of the shipment.
-If for any reason you are dissatisfied, Cottage Farms will replace your plant with a similar or comparable one at no charge.
-If your replacement is not available or it is too late in the season to ship, it will ship the following shipping season.
+We warrant perennials for 1 year and annuals for 90 days from the time of the original shipment.
+If for any reason you are dissatisfied, we will replace your plant with a similar or comparable one, at no charge.
+If your replacement is not available or it is too late in the season to ship, it will reship the following shipping season.